Introduction

 Conjtest will try to parse using Clojure-based parsers if a suitable parser can be found, otherwise it will use a Go-based parser.
 If a suitable parser cannot be found, exit code 1 is returned.

 Conjtest supports returning keys using keywords for Clojure-based parsers.
-For Go-based parsers, keys are returned as a string by default, but can be changed via configuration file (see: Keyworded keys).
+For Go-based parsers, keys are returned as a string by default, but can be changed via config file (see: Keyworded keys).

 If necessary, you can force Conjtest to use Go-based parsers via --go-parsers-only.